WHAT IS IN THERE ANYWAY?

 WHAT IS IN THERE ANYWAY?
 Sometimes it is hard to figure out what is inside certain containers; like closed boxes, canned goods without labels, other people’s minds and hearts, and sometimes what is even in our own hearts.
-My wife is having a test tomorrow so the doctors can know what is really going on in her bladder.
-Is everything OK or are there any problems there?
+A few years ago my wife had a test so the doctors could know what was really going on in her bladder.
+They wanted to know if everything was OK or were there any problems there?
 What is in there anyway?
-And the answer we look for is that everything is OK and now go and have a nice future.
-Please feel free to pray regarding this exam.
+And the answer we looked for was that everything was OK and now go and have a nice future.
+That was the answer we received.
+Praise God!

 How we may THINK we are inside the deepest reaches of our heart is not as important as what God thinks of what is really there.
 We may fool ourselves, make false assumptions, and come up with a misdiagnosis and be traveling down the wrong path of life.
 Do we have the courage and sensitivity of David so that we are willing to come before God’s presence and ask Him to search us and reveal to us what is really in our innermost being?
 Do we have the courage to adjust to what God reveals to us after that time of examination?
 I think too often we spend way too much time talking to God and asking for things from God when we ought to be listening to God as He examines our inner most being and through the Holy Spirit reveals to us how we really are and how we are to adjust to that examination.